ganeshh123/notion-pdf-export/README.md

     ![downloaded_program](/docs/downloaded_program.png)

-2. In [Notion](https://notion.so), go to the database and click Export, choose 'Markdown & CSV' and ensure 'Include Subpages' is on.
+2. In [Notion](https://notion.so), go to the database and click Export, choose 'HTML' and ensure 'Include Subpages' is on.

     ![notion-export](/docs/notion-export.png)

-3. Extract and place the markdown files with folders containing images in the same folder as 'notion-pdf-export.exe' (Windows) or 'notion-pdf-export' (Mac).
+3. Extract and place the html files with folders containing images in the same folder as 'notion-pdf-export.exe' (Windows) or 'notion-pdf-export' (Mac).

     ![placing-markdown-files](/docs/placing-markdown-files.png)